 I initially fancied their BMW S1000R but it was sadly already booked up, so I bagged their Yamaha MT09.
 A bike I’ve heard many great things about, but still hadn’t ridden yet.
 It was a 2018 model, with Traction Control and a Quick-shifter fitted.
-Rent This Bike do have a large selection of bikes, with many smaller capacity or restricted models for LAMS license holders (roughly equivalent to UK A2 license).
-It certainly would be nice to have a few more bigger bikes to choose from, and something the manager did mention was in his future plans (particularly more cruisers).
+Rent This Bike has a large selection of bikes, with many smaller capacity or restricted models for LAMS license holders (roughly equivalent to UK A2 license).
+It certainly would be nice to have a few bigger bikes to choose from, and something the manager did mention was in his future plans (particularly more cruisers).

-On the South side of the Gold Coast I stopped at the Iron and Resin biker cafe for lunch, where they serve great burgers and have a selection of trendy biker clothing gear to peruse.
+On the Southside of the Gold Coast, I stopped at the Iron and Resin biker cafe for lunch, where they serve great burgers and have a selection of trendy biker clothing gear to peruse.
 A highly recommended pitstop if you’re riding in the area.
 I had to also check out the surf on the Pacific beach, pretty much obligatory when in Aus.
 I’m no surfer, but I did stumble upon a competition at Burleigh Heads Beach, very impressive, not that I could fathom the scoring!

 The return leg zig-zags North, South, North again, retreading a stretch near Advancetown (which I’m sure was a level on Advance Wars on GBA), cutting back South down the Beechmont valley, then finally North to Canungra and onwards back to Brisbane.
-I had planned on another food stop at the Outpost Cafe in Canungra, but unfortunately it had shut early at 4:30pm, so I’ll have to try their infamous pies another day.
+I had planned on another food stop at the Outpost Cafe in Canungra, but unfortunately, it had shut early at 4:30 pm, so I’ll have to try their infamous pies another day.
 Nonetheless, the stretch from Advancetown to Canungra, along Beechmont Road is a lovely chilled out twisty rural road, that just flows perfectly through the forested hills (except for a section of bridge replacement work that left some gravelly sections of temporary road).
 The final leg back into Brisbane is a mundane slog up the M1 and M3, which I found heavily congested on a Friday evening.
-Thankfully filtering (lane splitting) is legal in Australia, however I did find the M3 lanes quite narrow and many drivers less amenable to filtering bikers than in London.
+Thankfully filtering (lane splitting) is legal in Australia, however, I did find the M3 lanes quite narrow and many drivers less amenable to filtering bikers than in London.